JustusAdam/justusadam.github.io/_drafts/a-flawed-argument.md

 One such "turning point" mentioned to me for instance was people tunring to faith towards the end of their lives (in fear presumably).
 Be that as a result of natural causes (age) or tragedy (sickness for instance).
 Similarly the ranks of the faithful grow in numbers in times of general, widespread hardship which would indicate quite the opposite of his experience.
-This is not to be taken as critique, but an intersting obervation.
+This is not to be taken as critique, but an intersting observation.
-It seems to suggest that, actually, in times of crisis people simlpy reevaluate funcamental beliefs.
+It seems to suggest that, actually, in times of crisis people simlpy reevaluate fundamental beliefs.

 > This question is compounded during periods like this one, when faith seems to distort reality rather than clarify it, when it’s easily manipulated for low rather than high purpose and when some of those who claim to be people of faith act in ways that bring dishonor to it and themselves.

 Well ...
 This ones's intersting.
-I shall not disaggree with him but rather offer some further considerations.
+I shall not disagree with him but rather offer some further considerations.
 Is not the manipulation of people inherent in faith?
 Faith, as required by religion, rejects logical argument in favor of trust in some arbitrary autoritarian figure like the pope, a pastor etc.
 This, by design, creates a situation where large groups of people can be persuaded, against their better judgement, emotions and logic to follow an idea or perhaps even orders given by the authority.
 One could be so cynical as to suggest this as the primary goal of faith.
 But suffice it that we just contemplate it.
-I do not with to suggest that religion was formed with ill intent, but merely suggest it created a highly exploitable system.
+I do not want to suggest that religion was formed with ill intent, but merely suggest it created a highly exploitable system.

 > Why take a leap of faith, given all that?